zizon/strange/README.md

 Take greys for example.

-Assume we had a programe with running slowly.
+Assume we had a program which running slowly.
 1.  use greys to attach to running jvm.
 2.  monitor suspected methods, to find out the costly one.
 3.  strack trace the call stack of methods in 3.